Actions

 Climate Action Projects

-The Diocese of London's Climate Action Projects form part of its strategic plan to address the challenge of energy use and carbon emissions from its buildings.
-See Route 2050.
+The Diocese of London’s Climate Action Projects form part of its strategic Climate Action Programme to address the challenge of energy use and carbon emissions from its buildings.

 Introduction